PGCL1/42_Fractol/README.md

 # 42_Fractol

-42_Fractol is my project from 42's curriculum where we are first introduced to graphical programming.
-In this project, we are asked to create at least 2 fractals by using the MLX42 Library (mlx folder here).
+42_Fractol is my project from 42's curriculum where we are first introduced to graphical programming through fractals.
+I thought fractals were an interesting topic to jump into due to the incredible depth of colors present in fractals and their almost infinite complexity. <br />

-My project contains 3 fractals namely the Mandelbrot set, the Julia set and the Multibrot set.
-I also added a few features to this project which I will resume in a table.
+Where do fractals come from? <br />
+Have you ever heard of complex numbers; those weird numbers that have a real and a complex part.
+Well if not, it's not that hard: basically when you plot numbers the x axis represent the real part and the y axis is the imaginary part.
+See, it's simple. <br />
+Now let's go a bit deeper, all numbers when squared infinetely can eitheir become divergent meaning they tend to the infinite...they explode!<br />
+2 becomes 4 becomes 16 becomes 256 becomes 65,536 ... :rocket::boom: <br />
+Other numbers such as 0.5 for example, when squared infinitely will never surpass 2 as a value.
+I will let you do the maths.
+Those numbers are convergent. <br />
+Now going back to fractals, a fractal is the graphical representation of all divergent points on a plot.
+If you want to learn more about this, check out [Mandelbrot Painter](https://www.geogebra.org/m/BUVhcRSv#material/XQprvGbW)

 Commands | Description | Fractals |
 |---|---|---|